 Customer may use the Software on another processor on a temporary basis during a malfunction which prevents execution of the Software on the licensed processor.

 All Software updates, whether described as updates, new releases, new versions, modifications or corrections will remain the property of OM and may only be used on the processor which is licensed for a previous version of the Software.
 Any such updates, new releases and/or new versions shall be licensed subject to these terms and conditions.
+OM shall make such upgrades available to the Customer as OM does in respect of its other customers.

 3.2 The licence includes the right to reproduce or copy the Software in machine readable or printed form as reasonably required by Customer exclusively for back-up and archival purposes.

-3.3 The licence includes the right to use the Software for the sole purpose of having access to services from Service Providers in accordance with the respective agreement with such Service Provider.
+The licence includes the right to use the Software for the sole purpose of having access to services from Service Providers in accordance with the respective agreement with such Service Provider.
 Further, the licence includes the right for Customer to use the Documentation solely in connection with the use of the Software authorised hereunder.
 All Software is proprietary to OM or is licensed hereunder pursuant to agreements between OM and third parties who own the relevant Software ("Third Party Owners").
 OM transfers no title to or ownership of any Software or Documentation to Customer or to any third party.
 Except as explicitly set forth in these terms and conditions, Customer shall not execute, use, copy or modify the Software and the Documentation nor disclose any part of the Software and the Documentation nor permit any part of the Software and the Documentation to be used by any third party.

+OM warrants that in respect of software obtained under licence from third parties, it has the right to grant sub-licences on the terms detailed herein.
+OM agrees to indemnify the Customer on the terms stated in Clause 10 in relation to any claims alleging breach of intellectual property rights of any third party by virtue of the Customer using the Software in accordance with this Agreement.

 3.4 Customer may only use the Software together with the Equipment at the Location.
 Such use shall be limited to use in accordance with the User Rules, the Documentation and all relevant instructions and recommendations of original manufacturers or suppliers of the Equipment and Software.

 Subject to prior written approval from OM, Customer may move the Equipment or replace the Designated Computer.
+Where such a move is within the Customer’s existing building, existing firewall and existing IP address, no such approval from OM is required.
 Such approval shall not be unreasonably withheld.
 OM shall have the right to move the Equipment itself or through its subcontractors, including de- and re-installation.
 If new Telecommunication Lines are required the parties will be responsible for the costs thereof in accordance with clause 2.4 above.
 OM will define a new connection point if necessary.

 Customer shall reimburse OM for its costs and expenses in connection with any move as aforesaid.